Jamila Glass

 • Artistic Director in 2021

-Filmmaker and Choreographer Jamila Glass is known for creating cinematic journeys of movement, shaping characters, and building worlds that reflect what make us human.
+Filmmaker and Choreographer Jamila Glass is known for creating cinematic journeys of movement, shaping characters, and building worlds that reflect what makes us human.
 In addition to creating work as the Artistic Director of L.A.
 Contemporary Dance Company (where she joined in 2005 as a founding member), she has choreographed extensively in film and television.
-Her choreography work includes projects on Netflix, HBO, Hulu, BET, and PRADA and garnered mentions in NY Times, L.A.
+Her choreography work includes projects on Netflix, HBO, Hulu, BET, and PRADA, earning recognition in The New York Times, L.A.
 Times, Essence Magazine, Ebony Magazine, and Mashable.
-She recently choreographed and co-directed two commercials for Splice, the music industry's highest quality, royalty-free sample library.
+She also choreographed and co-directed two commercial campaigns for Splice, the music industry’s leading royalty-free sample library, and recently began a collaboration with Airbnb Originals, which creates extraordinary experiences exclusively for Airbnb.

 Glass began her formal training as a nine-year-old scholarship student at The Discovery Dance Group in Houston, Texas.
 She continued dancing in her spare time as a vocal music major at the multi-Grammy award-winning High School for the Performing and Visual Arts.
 Jamila graduated from the University of Southern California with a B.A. in Cinema-Television (Film & Video Production) and a Minor in Advertising.

 As a performer, she has worked with Ryan Heffington, Galen Hooks, Nina McNeely, Kathryn Burns, David Dorfman, Adam Parson, and Mecca Vazie Andrews.
-Other credits include Netflix Original film Mascots from Christopher Guest, American Horror Story, Paul McCartney, Colbie Caillat, Foster the People tour, Mastercard, American Apparel, Samsung, & the NY Times Best Selling photography book Dancers Among Us.
+Other credits include Netflix Original film Mascots from Christopher Guest, American Horror Story, Paul McCartney, Kelly Rowland, Colbie Caillat, Foster the People tour, Mastercard, American Apparel, Samsung, & The New York Times bestselling photography book Dancers Among Us.

-She has taught at Schools: Pace University, UCLA, Cal State Long Beach, Cal State Fullerton, Texas Christian University, Hussian College Los Angeles and has created work for LACDC, Texas Christian University, Cal State Fullerton, University of Illinois Edwardsville, and Co/Motion Creation Intensive (Boston).
+Jamila has taught at Schools: USC Kaufman, Pace University, CLI Conservatory, UCLA, Loyola Marymount University, Cal State Long Beach, Cal State Fullerton, Loyola Marymount University, Texas Christian University, Hussian College Los Angeles, Riverside Dance Festival (Florida), and Renaissance Arts Academy, and has created work for LACDC, Texas Christian University (twice), Cal State Fullerton (twice), Southern Illinois University Edwardsville, Co/Motion Creation Intensive (Boston).
+Additionally, universities regularly invite her to conduct mock auditions for their seniors and to lead lectures on film directing and working as a choreographer in film and television.

 Jamila is represented by Movement Talent Agency and is a member of the Television Academy, the Choreographers Guild and SAG-AFTRA.

-Watch her teaching reel and check out her class schedule.
+Watch her teaching reel, view her class schedule, and check out her latest news.

 *Headshot by Zack Whitford